Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Engineering Science

 Kate Bowers, is a Professor in Crime Science at the UCL Department of Security and Crime Science.
 Kate has worked in the field of crime science for almost 20 years, with research interests focusing on the use of quantitative methods in crime analysis and crime prevention.
-She has published 70 papers and book chapters in criminology and in journals such as Criminology, the Journal of Quantitative Criminology and the Journal of Research in Crime and Delinquency.
+She has published over 70 papers and book chapters in criminology and in journals such as Criminology, the Journal of Quantitative Criminology and the Journal of Research in Crime and Delinquency.
 She has guest edited a special issue of Crime Prevention Studies and co-edited a book on Crime Mapping.
 She serves on a number of journal editorial boards, and she has number of external appointments such as academic expert for the Crime and Policing Group in the Home Office and expert reviewer for a project run by the US Office of the Assistant Attorney General.
 Her work has been funded by grants from the Home Office, the US Department of Justice the Police, the Department for Education and Skills, and UK research councils such as the ESRC and AHRC.
-She is Co-Investigator on a recently awarded EPSRC grant for £1.4m on Crime Policing and Citizenship.

 January 2011 for 42 months EPSRC: (with Tao Cheng, Prof Shaw-Taylor and Prof Longley) Crime, Policing and Citizenship (CPC) - Space-Time Interactions of Dynamic Networks.
 Total funding: approx £1.4 million.
-As Co-Investigator, the department will receive £39,102 for my contribution and I will act as the primary supervisor for one post-doc position.
+Co-Investigator.

 July 2011 Community Oriented Policing Services US Department of Justice: Problem solving tool guide on Hot Products.
 Total grant $9,000.
 Principal Investigator.